VI. ON DEPRECIATION

 The “Cloud Labor” Model

 Market consolidation will mirror Cloud Computing (AWS/Azure).
 A single industrial robot cell costs between $180,000 and $320,000.
 Only a massive Fleet Operator (or Sovereign Wealth Fund) can amortize the risk of δtech across millions of units and industries.
-Resulting in Hyper-Centralization.
-90% of the world’s physical labor will be owned by fewer than 5 entities.
-These entities will not sell robots; they will sell “Index Hours”—the NAWI.
+Resulting in Hyper-Centralization: Under current trends, as much as 90% of the world’s physical labor could be owned by fewer than 5 entities.
+These entities will not sell robots; they will sell “Index Hours”, the NAWI.

 IV.
 The Ouroboros Protocol: Robots Fixing Robots